akueckes/z80pack/README.md

 ```
 Check with 'lsusb' in the WSL console, whether the device gets listed.

 There are, however, a couple of caveats.
 First, audio latency with WSL is significantly higher.
 This will not so much affect music playback, but sound events generated e.g. in games might not be in sync with the action.
 Second, the WSL Linux kernel probably will not be configured out-of-the-box for supporting game controllers.
 You might have to change the kernel configuration, rebuild the kernel and activate it for WSL.
+If you plan to use SDL2 with z80pack, also perform the steps in section "Enabling SDL2 support for controllers" below.
+Overall, enabling audio and controller support with WSL is a bit tricky, but doable.

 ### Rebuilding the WSL2 kernel